 Rule #1: Have a Single Source of Truth

 Be diligent about maintaining a single source of truth for your project and invest the time to keeping your project schedules up to date.
 With one place to go for project status information, you are better prepared to make changes and can discuss options on the fly without first having to sort through a bunch of spreadsheets.
 If all the information is in one place, and is always kept up to date, it removes ambiguity from the equation.
 Discussions focus on actions, not accuracy.
 Reliable data provides actionable intelligence.

 Note: If you’re looking for a good way to compare schedules and deliverables across your projects, check out Visual Planning .

 Rule #2: Keep Staffing Resources Current

 Make sure you always stay up to date on staffing changes and availability of your key resources.
 Is your lead designer going to be out on vacation next month?
 Do you have a replacement?
 Maybe someone was out sick last week and we need a few extra hours to catch up.
 Typically, this is handled in a weekly staffing meeting, but having your finger on the pulse can ensure you have key resources for your projects and stay on schedule.
+That keeps clients happy.

 Rule #3: Proactively Track Performance

 Last, and most importantly, make sure you have a means to proactively track performance on your projects.
 This is why it’s crucial to start with a project plan – you need something to measure against.
 Standardizing on metrics like Plan vs. Actual or Estimate at Complete will create more productive conversations around project performance and status.